 The plan area is located within the Big Pepperwood Creek (1113.850201), Mouth of Gualala River (1113.850202) and Black Point (1113.850304) planning watersheds.
 The Gualala River and The South Fork Gualala River are adjacent to the plan and are within the Big Pepperwood Creek and Mouth of Gualala watersheds (both ASP), and receive drainage from the plan area, which constitutes the ASP watershed portion of the THP.
 The majority of the THP is located within the Black Point Watershed and drains to Class II and III watercourses that drain directly to the Pacific Ocean.
 The watercourses on the plan area were ground-truthed, classified and assessed for erosion, channel stability, canopy cover, LWD and aquatic habitat.
 The watercourse conditions within the plan area are generally healthy with ample streamside vegetation, stable channels with some, but not excessive sedimentation or downcutting.
-There are some unstable bank mass wasting events within watercourse drainages.
-Some of these are related to historic skidding and logging practices.
+There are some unstable bank mass wasting events within watercourse drainages, but multiple drainages adjacent to the plan identified as inner gorge by CGS are excluded from the THP boundary.
+Some of these are related to historic skidding and logging practices, but most are related to long term geologic processes and sea level rise and fall.
 These channels naturally experience erosion but may experience more than average due to the tectonic activity occurring on-site.
 Most of the plan area and drainages are located within the Black Point Watershed, which drains directly to the Pacific Ocean.
 There are no cumulative significant adverse watershed or stream conditions within the THP or Watershed Assessment Area discussed in Section IV of this THP.